Sunday, August 03, 2025

 A scholar of philosophy, passing his 65th birthday, muses at an online forum about his recent hopes for that forum, his future plans, and expresses a sense of aging: “It is both funny and a bit scary that you are now older than most people you meet.”

-But in recent years, I’ve realized more and more that other scholars are recapitulating what earlier ones have already covered, newly postureed in their own voice, and often well-oriented to their own times.
-But new kinds of insight get fewer and fewer.
+But in recent years, I’ve realized more and more that other scholars are recapitulating on a given topic what earlier ones have already covered, newly postureed in their own voice, and often well-oriented to their own times.
+But new kinds of insight on a given topic get fewer and fewer.
 And also, voices which were so admirable in past years died.

-Meanwhile, my own thinking becomes so relative to my own decades, that there’s increasingly no option but to keep confidence in my own way, because prospects of solidarity, let alone sharing a path of inquiry, become less and less likely, until thinking is almost like writing to oneself—no, writing for the sake of the path itself, keeping confidence in the integrity of that, and not giving too much worry to whether it’s useful to others.
+But, as decades have passed, my own thinking becomes so relative to my own life that there’s increasingly no option but to keep confidence in my own way, my apparent fate of solitudes, because prospects of solidarity, let alone sharing a path of inquiry, become less and less likely.
+So, Work easily feels like writing to myself—writing for the sake of my path, keeping confidence in the integrity of that, and not giving too much worry about whether it’s useful to others.